Blue Collar (film): Production

-The film was shot on location at the Checker plant in Kalamazoo, Michigan and at locales around Detroit, including the Ford River Rouge Complex on the city's southwest side and the MacArthur Bridge to Belle Isle.
+The film was shot on location at the Checker plant in Kalamazoo, Michigan, and at locales around Detroit, including the Ford River Rouge Complex on the city's southwest side and the MacArthur Bridge to Belle Isle.

 The three main actors did not get along and were continually fighting throughout the shoot.
 The tension became so great that at one point Richard Pryor (supposedly in a drug-fueled rage) pointed a gun at Schrader and told him that there was "no way" he would ever do more than three takes for a scene.

-Schrader states that during the filming of one take, Harvey Keitel became so irritated by Pryor's lengthy improvisations that he made eye contact with the camera and flung the contents of an ashtray into its lens, to make the take containing Pryor's ad libbing unusable.
+Schrader stated that during the filming of one take, Harvey Keitel became so irritated by Pryor's lengthy improvisations that he made eye contact with the camera and flung the contents of an ashtray into its lens, to make the take containing Pryor's ad libbing unusable.
 Pryor and his bodyguard responded by pinning Keitel to the floor and pummeling him with their fists.
+While Keitel and Yaphet Kotto got along on set, Pryor reportedly did not get along with Kotto either, and at one point attempted to attack him with a chair, but was disarmed by Pryor's assistant before he could reach his target.
+Keitel and Kotto also became irritated with Schrader for telling them not to improvise and instead follow the script during filming, despite originally encouraging them to act spontaneously if need be, due to it being his directorial debut.
+The two classically trained actors' styles also clashed with Pryor's improvisational work, with Keitel and Kotto's ad-libs focused on the drama of the scene, while Pryor's improvisation was comedic.
+Most of the character Zeke's jokes in the final film came from Pryor himself.

 Jack Nitzsche's blues-flavored score includes "Hard Workin' Man", a collaboration with Captain Beefheart.